Preferential attachment with location-based choice: Degree distribution in the noncondensation phase: Introduction

-The study of networks is a prevalent area of interest for researchers as many seemingly dissimilar structures observable in the real world can be modelled using similar techniques.
-This is due to many large networks sharing similar topological properties, such as the \emph{scale-free} property.
-That is, the tail of the asymptotic proportion of vertices of degree at least $k$ behaves like $k^{-\tau}$ for some power-law exponent $\tau$.\\ In 1999 Barab\'asi and Albert popularised \emph{preferential attachment} \cite{P.10} as a method of growth which utilises the famous rich get richer concept.
-As a new vertex joins the network, it forms an edge to already existing vertices with probability proportional to the degrees of current vertices'.
-This mechanism was generalised by Dorogovtsev et al \cite{P.42} to include a biasing constant aids in enhancing or suppressing the influence of the degrees.
-It was shown by various authors that this growth mechanism indeed leads to scale-free networks \cite{P.36, P.42, P.24}. \\ Although preferential attachment is often an accurate method of modelling network growth; it fails to take into account a new vertex's potential to attract new edges.
+In 1999 Barab\'asi and Albert popularised \emph{preferential attachment} \cite{P.10} as a method of growth which utilises the famous \emph{rich get richer} concept.
+As a new vertex joins the network, it forms an edge to already existing vertices with probability proportional to the degrees of current vertices.
+This mechanism was generalised by Dorogovtsev et al \cite{P.42} by biasing the selection mechanism to enhance or suppress the influence of the degrees.
+It was shown by various authors that this building mechanism indeed leads to scale-free networks \cite{P.36, P.42, P.24}.
+Although preferential attachment is often an accurate method of modelling scale-free networks, it fails to consider a new vertex's potential to attract new edges.
 In order to tackle this issue, Bianconi and Barab\'asi \cite{P.1} suggested the addition of \emph{vertex fitness} as an additional parameter.
-Here, each vertex joins the network with its own randomly chosen fitness, allowing for a new level of competition between vertices, separate from their current edge based popularity.
-Many models have been devised which include this `attractiveness' coefficient, most notably by Borgs et al \cite{P.2} and Dereich and Ortgiese \cite{P.4}.
+Here, each vertex joins the network with its own randomly chosen fitness, allowing for a new level of competition between vertices, separate from their current edge-based popularity.
+Many models have been devised which include this `attractiveness' coefficient, most notably by Borgs et al.\ \cite{P.2} and Dereich and Ortgiese \cite{P.4}.
 Another way of incorporating a vertex's inherent potential for growth is by introducing the notion of \emph{choice}.
 In \cite{P.6,P.8,P.7} preferential attachment is used to sample a set of vertices from the network as candidates for connection.
-Afterwards, a preassigned attachment rule based on the degrees of the sampled vertices is used to decide where new edges are formed. \\ A further interesting feature of this kind is the \emph{condensation} phenomena.
-Condensation occurs if the degree of an $o(n)$ subset of vertices grows linearly in time $n$.
-Loosely speaking, at any time there exists some vertex whose degree dominates the others.
-Whereas in classical preferential attachment condensation cannot occur, it was shown that both preferential attachment with choice and models with fitness can have condensation \cite{P.2,P.15,P.3, P.4,P.5}. \\ In this paper, we consider the preferential attachment with location-based choice model proposed by Haslegrave, Jordan and Yarrow in \cite{Sou.2} as a generalised variant of \cite{Sou.1}.
-This is a model which combines the ideas of both fitness and choice.
-Starting from an initial tree graph, at each time step a new vertex joins the graph along with its own location uniformly chosen from $[0,1]$.
-When the new vertex joins the network, a subset of $r$ candidates to form an edge between are sampled by preferential attachment and ranked according to their locations.
-Following this, a single vertex from the sample is chosen for connection according to some probability measure $\Xi$.
-Here, $\Xi$ can be used to highlight different regions.
-Thus, we refer to location instead of fitness to not give the false impression of prefering the `fittest' vertex.
-In \cite{Sou.2} it is shown that this is a model where condensation can occur for the right parameter selection. \\ In this article, we introduce a function $f$ on the location space $[0,1]$ only dependent on $\Xi$.
-Given a vertex of location $x$, the expected probability of choosing that vertex with respect to $\Xi$, out of a sample containing this vertex and $r-1$ uniformly located vertices is given by $f(x)/r$.
-We show that $f$ fully characterizes the behaviour of our model with respect to the two properties we are interested in.
-More precisely, the phase transition between condensation and noncondensation can be written in terms of the global maximum of $f$.
-Moreover, we prove that for a noncondensation parameter choice, the built network is scale-free with some power-law exponent $\tau\geq 1$ which can again be derived from the maximum of $f$.
-Due to the dependence of $\tau$ on $f$, $\tau$ gives us a description of the phase-transition.
-Namely, condensation does not occur if and only if $\tau\geq 1$.
-Additionally, we deduce the concrete degree distribution of a vertex at a given location whose tail behaviour again follows a power-law depending on $f$.
-Furthermore, the function $f$ that precisely describes the mentioned phase transition hints where to search for the high-degree vertices.
-Namely, the larger the values of $f$ in a specific region, the more likely we are to find high degree vertices there.\\ In Section \ref{SecTheModel}, we start with a precise definition of the model and recall the phase transition conditions determined in \cite{Sou.2}.
-We introduce formally the function $f$ and rewrite these conditions.
-In Section \ref{SecDegreeDistr}, we deduce bounds of the empirical degree distribution using these together with stochastic approximation methods to prove our results.
-In the last section, we show numerical results and simulations for some interesting and important choices of $\Xi$ underlining our understanding and results.
+Afterwards, a preassigned attachment rule based on the degrees of the sampled vertices is used to decide where new edges are formed.